philippabele/developers-guide-to-linux/02_operation_of_running_systems/060_schedule_tasks/061_schedule_tasks.md

 # Schedule Tasks
-This chapter is based of chapter 14.3 of Linux- Rheinwerk.
+This chapter is based on chapter 14.3 of Linux- Rheinwerk.

 ## Cron
 To schedule tasks on Linux the utility cron is used.